Slavery in Finland: Slave trade

 Finland did not conduct any known slave trade itself.
-However, for centuries, it was subjected to slave raids, primarily from the east—particularly from what later became Russia.
+However, for centuries, it was subjected to slave raids, primarily from the east (particularly modern-day Russia).
 As a vulnerable border region between Sweden and Russia, Finland often became a battleground during their frequent wars.

 As a religious border zone—first between the Christian and Pagan worlds, and later between Catholic and Protestant Europe and the Orthodox East—Finnish people were often viewed as religiously legitimate targets for enslavement.
 Their typically blonde features were considered exotic and desirable in southern slave markets.

-Finnish people were trafficked for enslavement in Russia or further south along river routes to the Black Sea slave markets, as well as to Central Asia and the Middle East.
+Finnish people were trafficked for enslavement in Russia or further south along river routes to the Black Sea slave markets, as well as Central Asia and the Middle East.

 Byzantine slave trade (5th–13th centuries)

-During the Middle Ages, the coasts of the Baltic Sea were a source of slaves for the Black Sea slave trade, transported down river routes to the southeast.
+During the Middle Ages, the coasts of the Baltic Sea were a source of slaves for the Black Sea slave trade, transporting slaves down river routes heading southeast.
 The region was also a center of first the Viking slave trade and later the Baltic slave trade.

-Since both Christians and Muslims banned the enslavement of people of their own faith but viewed pagans as legitimate targets for slavery, the pagans of northeastern Europe became prime targets for slave traders after the rest of Europe had become Christian by the 12th century.
+Christians and Muslims banned the enslavement of people of their own faith but viewed pagans as legitimate targets for slavery, causing the pagans of northeastern Europe to become prime targets for slave traders after the rest of Europe had become Christian by the 12th century.
 The pagan Lithuanians, Latvians, Estonians, Livonians, and Latgallians raided each other, as well as Ingria and Novgorod, during the 12th and 13th centuries, selling war captives south to the Black Sea slave trade.

 Christian Rus' merchants from Kievan Rus' raided pagan Estonians to capture and sell them in the slave trade, as they were considered legitimate targets due to their pagan faith.

 When the Norse Vikings converted to Christianity and ended their piracy in the 11th century, they were succeeded by pagan pirates from the Baltics, who raided the coasts of the Baltic Sea—including the newly Christianized Sweden and Finland—to capture slaves.

 The island of Saaremaa served as a base for Baltic pirates, who were known for selling captive women in the slave trade.
-In 1226, pagan Baltic pirates from Saaremaa conducted a slave raid against the newly Christianized Sweden, capturing many Swedish women and girls with the purpose of selling them as slaves.
+In 1226, pagan Baltic pirates from Saaremaa conducted a slave raid against the newly Christianized Sweden, capturing many Swedish women and girls for the purpose of selling them as slaves.

-When the Viking slave trade ended in the mid-11th century, the old slave trade route between the Baltic Sea and the Black Sea and Central Asia—via the Russian rivers—was maintained by pagan Baltic slave traders.
-They sold slaves through the Daugava River to the Black Sea and beyond.
-This became the only remaining slave trade route in Europe after the Western European slave markets died out in the 12th century.
+When the Viking slave trade ended in the mid-11th century, the old slave trade route between the Baltic Sea and the Black Sea and Central Asia via the Russian rivers had become maintained by pagan Baltic slave traders.
+They sold slaves through the Daugava River to the Black Sea.
+This route became the only remaining slave trade route in Europe after the Western European slave markets declined in the 12th century.